ignat/omniauth-slack-signin/README.md

 # OmniAuth Slack SignIn

 This gem contains Slack SignIn strategy for OmniAuth.
+It works with minimum required 'identity.basic' scope.
+And then calls `/api/users.identity` to fetch `team_id`, `user_id`, `user_name`.

 ## Install